chetanpal/chetanpal/README.md

 ### What I'm Building Now

-**BoxBuilder Pro** — a WooCommerce plugin for gift and candy stores that lets customers build their own custom boxes.
+WooCommerce plugin for gift and candy stores that lets customers build their own custom boxes.
 Scratching an itch that existing solutions don't fully solve.

 ---